Luxembourg, officially the Grand Duchy of Luxembourg, is a landlocked country in Western Europe. Per capita, it is the richest

-#2 The capital’s most magnificent architectural wonder is the Notre Dame Cathedral.
+#2 The capital’s most magnificent and remarkable architectural wonder is the Notre Dame Cathedral.
 This Gothic-style church contains numerous marvelous elements and adornments of the Renaissance era.

 #3 Palais Grand-Ducal is the most elegant area in the city.
 Constructed between 1572 and 1574, it was once the residence of the Grand Ducal family.